On Left regular bands and real Conic-Line arrangements: Plane curve arrangements: structure of sub-LRBs

 In this way, we get a monomorphic map $i_H: \LL(H) \to (L^1_2)^k$ and we can identify $\LL(H)$ with its image $i_H(\LL(H)) \subseteq (L^1_2)^k$.

-We have the following lemma: \begin{lemma} (1) The set $i_H(\LL(H))$ is closed under the product induced by the LRB $(L^1_2)^k$, so it is an LRB as well.\\ (2) Different assignments of signs to $H_{j,1}$, $H_{j,2}$ (as described above) induce isomorphic LRBs. \end{lemma}
+We have the following lemma: \begin{lemma} (1) The set $i_H(\LL(H))$ is closed under the product induced by the LRB $(L^1_2)^k$, so it is an LRB as well.\\ (2) Different assignments of signs to $H_{j,1}$ and $H_{j,2}$ (as described above) induce isomorphic LRBs. \end{lemma}

-\begin{proof} (1) The set $i_H(\LL(H))$ is closed under the product induced by the LRB $(L^1_2)^k$, since $H$ is topologically equivalent to a line, and the assignment of the vectors of signs to $\LL(H)$ is thus equivalent to associating an LRB structure to the set of faces of a pointed line, as a spcial case of a hyperplane arrangement (as described in Section \ref{subsecLRB_Hyp}).
+\begin{proof} (1) The set $i_H(\LL(H))$ is closed under the product induced by the LRB $(L^1_2)^k$, since $H$ is topologically equivalent to a line, and the assignment of the vectors of signs to $\LL(H)$ is thus equivalent to associating an LRB structure to the set of faces of a pointed line, as a special case of a hyperplane arrangement (as described in Section \ref{subsecLRB_Hyp}).

-(2) Since $H$ is topologically equivalent to a line, different assignments of signs to $H_{j,1}$, $H_{j,2}$, will induce isomorphic LRBs, by Remark \ref{remDifSignIsoLRB}. \end{proof}
+(2) Since $H$ is topologically equivalent to a line, different assignments of signs to $H_{j,1}$ and $H_{j,2}$, will induce isomorphic LRBs, by Remark \ref{remDifSignIsoLRB}. \end{proof}

-We pass to the case of a bounded component.
-If $H$ is a smooth bounded component in $\RR^2$, i.e. an oval, we can consider an arrangement of points $\{p_1,\ldots,p_k\}$ on an oval and look at the corresponding set of faces $\LL(H)$.
-However, we cannot treat $\LL(H)$ as in the former case, since there is no meaning to the phrase ``every point divides the curve $H$ into three distinct parts'', when we are on an oval.
+We proceed to the case of a bounded component.
+If $H$ is a smooth bounded component in $\RR^2$, i.e. an oval, we can consider an arrangement of points $\{p_1,\ldots,p_k\}$ on $H$ and look at the corresponding set of faces $\LL(H)$.
+The component $H$ will be later called {\it a smooth pointed (bounded) oval}.
+We cannot treat $\LL(H)$ as in the former case, since there is no meaning to the phrase ``every point divides the curve $H$ into three disjoint parts'', when we are on an oval.
 We introduce here an alternative way to associate an LRB structure to $\LL(H)$.